wesleyboar/DS-User-Guide/user-guide/docs/usecases/arduino/usecase.md

 # From constitutive parameter calibration to site response analysis

-## A collection of educational notebooks to introduce model parameter calibration and site response analysis using OpenSees in DesignSafe-CI.
+## A collection of educational notebooks to introduce model parameter calibration and site response analysis using OpenSees in DesignSafe-CI

 **Pedro Arduino - University of Washington** <br/>
 **Sang-Ri Yi - SimCenter, UC Berkeley** <br/>